zuiun/akebot/README.md

 # akebot
-Discord bot that grabs pictures of waifus from a defined database Also does music and various secret stuff
+Discord bot that does waifu and music things.